-DFTG 1391 Special Topics in Drafting (3)
+DFTG 1391 Special Topics in Drafting (3) (This is a WECM course number.
+Former course prefix/number DFT

 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 Laboratory fee.
 (2 Lec., 4 Lab.)